 At some point, you may find another company needs to have services like a private Cloud.
 For example, I may need to host virtual machines and networkings, etc. outside of my own environment.
 So, I’m going to probably work with a private hosting company and try to get those IS Services, or infrastructure as a service, into a private Cloud.
 Maybe I have specific needs for more compliance, or I need more control, maybe we’re ready to go do the Cloud, but not totally ready to go to a public Cloud.

 Once we have that private Cloud, we may find that we actually can manage this environment and we do have the need to actually get more benefit from those commodity type services.
-So we could, potentially, move to a dedicated [inaudible 00:17:49] Office 365 and actually have dedicated services or an isolated environment for those commodity services.
+So we could, potentially, move to a dedicated [inaudible 00:17:49] Microsoft 365 and actually have dedicated services or an isolated environment for those commodity services.

 Then we may find that that same sales person, or sales team, that was working with external customers for marketing and sales data now they have to have some integration with additional SAS services, or software as a service, that they’re consuming and their clients are consuming from the public Cloud.
 So, at this point I may need to integrate with a CRM system, for example in my on-prem or my IS Solutions may also need to save documents back to another public SAS service.